C4tWithShell/community-rust/README.md

 ## SonarQube plugin for Rust (Community)

 The plugin enables analysis of Rust language within [SonarQube](https://www.sonarqube.org), which is an open platform to manage code quality.
-It is compatible with SonarQube 7.9 and above (including [SonarQube 8.9 LTS](https://www.sonarqube.org/sonarqube-8-9-lts/))
+It is compatible with SonarQube 7.9 and above.

 It leverages [Clippy lints](https://rust-lang.github.io/rust-clippy/master/) to raise issues against coding rules,  [LCOV](https://wiki.documentfoundation.org/Development/Lcov) or [Cobertura](http://cobertura.github.io/cobertura/) for code coverage.